ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-licensing.md

 For Business Partner users, the vCenter Server license (Standard edition), the vSphere license (Enterprise Plus edition), and the VMware NSX® license are included and purchased on your behalf.
 However, you must specify the edition for the NSX license.

-For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.
+For users who are not Business Partners, use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.

+Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Select **I will provide** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+{: important}

 ## Related links